Skip to main content

 Applications to CDU must be submitted online.

-You will need a valid email address to create your online account.
+The process is simple, all you need is a valid email address to create your online account.

 Once you have started the application you will have the option of saving your application and resuming it at a later date.